jonwancodes/JonathanWan_Resume/README.md

   - Migrated and merged legacy databases to a new production database
   - Migrated a Spring Boot application from JpaRepository to utilize and interact with Azure Cosmos DB
   - Implemented an Email API service and conducted comprehensive API testing to ensure the reliability of backend systems
+  - Utilized SQL to analyze consumer data and implemented targeted strategies to increase client satisfaction and retention

 - **Research Assistant** August 2020 - May 2021
   University of Pittsburgh, Directed Research, Pittsburgh, PA